-In temporary foster in Forest of Dean
+In temporary foster South Wales

 This little sweetheart is looking for a special home and due to her ongoing therapy needs we have decided to look for a permanent foster home.
 Four month old puppy Hope, thought she had enough to cope with, simply surviving on the hostile streets of Bulgaria, yet when suddenly one day, someone shot her in the spine, leaving her for dead, life on the streets as a disabled puppy became impossible.